The Vagina Monologues

 Written by Eve Ensler and based on interviews conducted with women, The Vagina Monologues explores views on sex, relationships, and violence against women.
 Initially written as a celebration of vaginas and femininity the production has evolved to support the movement to stop violence against women.
 The monologues contain stories relating to the vagina and women’s experiences on a range of subjects such love, sex, rape, menstruation, and birth.
 Throughout the monologues lies an undercurrent of empowerment and what it means for women to inhabit and love their bodies.

 At George Mason, The Vagina Monologues are performed in February as part of V-Day George Mason.
-First performed at Mason in 1999, the event is cosponsored by Wellness, Alcohol and Violence Education and Services, and Women’s and Gender Studies.
+First performed at Mason in 1999, the event is cosponsored by Student Support and Advocacy Center, and Women’s and Gender Studies.
 Proceeds from the performance benefit the Mason Victims of Violence Fund.

 What is V-Day?